aronneagu/ledger-in/README.md

 `ledger-in [-f] <description> <account-1> <ammount-1> <account-2> <ammount-2> [...]`

 The ledger file to use is read either from the environment variable LEDGER_FILE or passed as an argument with option -f.
-The <description> is a description of the transaction.
+The `<description>` is a description of the transaction.
 If you want to pass a long description that contains spaces you need to surround it with double quotes.
 Afterwards the program takes an unlimited number of pairs of `<account> <ammount>`.
+The last
-The last `<ammount>` is optional.
-As an example, considering LEDGER_FILE environment variable is set and points to a ledger file:
+`<ammount>` is optional.
+Considering LEDGER_FILE environment variable is set and points to a ledger file, the following is a valid use of the program

 `ledger-in "ATM Withdrawal" Asets:Checking -20 Assets:Cash 20`